isomerpages/enterprisesg-sac/_resources/SAC Documents/Overview.md

 **Operating Hours** : Mon to Fri : 9.30am to 6.00pm (*Closed on Saturdays, Sundays and Public Holidays*)

-In addition, companies should be aware of international publications relevant to their area of accreditation, available from the [APAC](https://www.apac-accreditation.org/){:target="></a>
+In addition, companies should be aware of international publications relevant to their area of accreditation, available from the [APAC](https://www.apac-accreditation.org/){:target=" end="" is="" open="" in=""&gt;</a>